 Group Scavenger Hunts – Paper Doesn’t Cut It

 In previous years, each team received paper clues from a staff member after completing a challenge at each stop of the race.
 “With paper clues, staff and team members would end up carrying pieces of paper with them all day, which could get lost or damaged” said Smith.
 Based on feedback, the students didn’t like the paper clues and said they wanted a better way to get the scavenger hunt clues out.

 BU decided for the first time they would allow mobile phones to be used during the race.
 Taylor Sevigny, Coordinator of Programs at the Student Activities Office, supported this game-changer, “This was a significant change from previous years, but because so many of our students are actively using social media we wanted to incorporate it into the event.”
 But using social media to hand out clues wasn’t ideal because it’s so public.
 Emailing would also be difficult because there wasn’t an easy way to know who to email.
 That’s when they turned to text messaging from TextMarks.

 “We had 40 teams with about 200 people participating in this year’s “Tacky Tourist” themed race.
 At the start of the race, we gathered in the gym and yelled out the first keyword.
-Students texted the keyword to 41411 and got back an automated text response with their first clue.
+Students texted the keyword and got back an automated text response with their first clue.
 It was a great moment to watch them sprint out the door wearing their Hawaiian shirts, cargo shorts and fanny packs” says Smith.
 As teams progressed to the next stop, a staff member would provide the next keyword for them to text upon completion of a challenge and get back an auto-reply text with the next clue.

 Mobile Scavenger Hunts For The Win